 However, there is an ongoing debate around criminalization vs. rehabilitation.
 Some people believe that putting people in jail is the most effective way to deal with drug crimes.
 When drugs became criminalized, people were less likely to use or possess them in public because the consequences were so severe.

 The other side argues that jail time doesn’t address the root cause of the drug problem—it’s simply a band-aid for a paper cut.
 Sending people to drug treatment is a more permanent solution because it allows people to overcome their addiction and treat mental health problems.
 Jail time can exacerbate mental health issues, making people more likely to use substances after release.

 But what does the data show?
 Evidence suggests that decriminalizing drugs might have a negative effect concerning drug use.
 Prohibition, for example, was viewed as a national failure because more people started drinking illegally.
 It had the opposite effect that the government had expected.

 After Colorado legalized marijuana in 2014, marijuana-related hospital visits and fatal accidents increased.
 As of 2018, Colorado’s past month marijuana use rate for people older than 12 was 85% higher than the national average.
 It’s shown that more people meet the criteria for cannabis use disorder in states where marijuana is legal.

 Regardless of the state in which you call home, drugs can be incredibly addictive.
 If you or a loved one are struggling with a drug or alcohol addiction, help is available.
-Contact our team at (805) 209-4433 to learn about the substance abuse and mental health treatment programs available at Mission Harbor Behavioral Health in Santa Barbara.
+Contact our team at (805) 209-4433 to learn about the substance abuse and mental health treatment programs available at Mission Harbor Behavioral Health with Santa Barbara and Southern California locations.